masalinas/poc-minio-s3-select-java-sdk2/README.md

-# poc-minio-s3-select-java-sdk2
+# description
-PoC Minio S3 Select SDK2
+PoC Minio S3 Select

+Recover 8883 attribute values from a 2.8 Gb datamatrix file in CSV from Minio repository